UoB-COMSM0166/2025-group-12/README.md

 The class diagram for the game state and wiring.
 Refer to previous class diagrams to inspect StartMenu, GameMap, PlayBoard and Inventory.
 </p>

+A reminder: the class diagrams only cover key fields and methods, as well as the sequence diagram covering only the core data flow.
+It would be unreadable if we included everything.

+To understand the sequence diagram, we can split it into three parts: action listeners, data management, and rendering.
+A click event will first be passed into the controller and dispatched to the current working menu.
+Resolving the logic of the component being clicked might trigger state transitions, which will be recorded in the game state and wait until the next frame to process.
+If the player is unable to click (after the player clicks the "turn" button), the action listeners will be switched off.
+In the main loop, the controller first tries to initialise the play board if we go to the `PLAY` phase from the game map menu.
+Then, the controller loads or saves the items in the inventory, since when the player quits the game, we would like to restore the inventory.
+When the player is unable to click, the controller tries to invoke all movables from the play board and automatically sets the player able to click once all movables have moved.
+The last rendering part is self-documented and calls all rendering components.

 ```mermaid
 sequenceDiagram